The Locker Key

 I’m sure someone like yourself will be able to figure out a way to get very rich with this technology.

-Thanks for all your help, and please don’t take this the wrong way, but I hope we never meet again.
+Thanks for all your help, and please don’t take this the wrong way, but I hope we never meet again, except, maybe, for a beer….
+Jake

 FIN